 The ABLE Employment Flexibility Act would allow ABLE-eligible workers to permit an employer to make contributions to a 529A account in lieu of contributions to the employer’s defined contribution plan.
 The legislation is needed because, under current law, an employer that offers employees with a disability the choice to have employer contributions that would be made to the retirement plan instead contributed to a 529A account would jeopardize the tax-qualified status of the retirement plan.

 The legislation does not impose any mandates on either employers or employees.
 Rather, it creates additional flexibility for employers seeking to recruit, hire, train, and retain people with disabilities.
 This is especially important as companies need to take advantage of untapped pool of workers, such as the disability community to find loyal, enthusiastic, and capable workers.
 For individuals with disabilities, it allows them to retain critical government supports and services needed for maintaining self-sufficiency, while also increasing the ability to save more money in their ABLE accounts.
 These additional savings help working individuals with disabilities make the investments needed to maintain, develop and advance their careers.

 We commend you for introducing H.R.
 4672 and look forward to working with you to advance this vital piece of legislation for the disability community.
-Please contact Ashley Helsing, Director of Government Relations at the National Down Syndrome Society, at either firstname.lastname@example.org or at 202-766-2407 if you have any questions.
+Please contact Bart Devon, Senior Director of Public Policy at the National Down Syndrome Society, at firstname.lastname@example.org if you have any questions.